 Even when a car has a solid frame and maintains its shape during a rollover, the windshield and side windows will likely shatter during the crash.
 Lacerations and amputations are possible in these accidents.
 Victims who do not receive immediate treatment may lose a significant amount of blood, or suffer permanent scarring and disfigurement.

 The NHTSA reports that about 40 percent of all fatal rollover crashes involve excessive speeding.

 Causes of Washington Vehicle Rollover Accidents

 There are a number of contributing factors to rollovers.
-Some of the most common causes include:
+Some of the most common include:

 - Vehicle design: Many vehicles such as SUVs, pickup trucks, vans, and 15-passenger vans have a high center of gravity.
 A vehicle with a high center of gravity and narrower track width has a greater chance of tipping or rolling over.

-- Road conditions: The National Highway Traffic Safety Administration (NHTSA) reports that rollover accidents are most likely to occur on rural roads that do not have barriers.
+- Road conditions: The NHTSA reports that rollover accidents are most likely to occur on rural roads that do not have barriers.

 - Dangerous roadway: If a driver has to veer suddenly to avoid a pothole, there is the risk of a rollover.
 Governing bodies in charge of the roadway have a legal obligation to keep it properly maintained.

 - Defective tires: When a tire goes out on the highway, there is a risk that the vehicle will veer out of control.
 In 2000, Bridgestone/Firestone had to recall millions of tires that had the potential to cause fatal SUV rollover accidents.